NOTICE: DEADLINE EXTENSION FOR MANDATORY RAMP REQUIREMENTS

 certification that provides incentives for licensees that participate and complete all five components: Owner/Manager Training, Server/Seller Training, New Employee Orientation, Signage and Affidavit Request for RAMP Certification.

-training and resources available to licensees their employees, so that they may understand and employ responsible alcohol management practices.
+training and resources available to licensees and their employees, so that they may understand and employ responsible alcohol management practices.

 Licensees are encouraged to explore and complete the RAMP certification, which is designed to assist licensees in educating new hires, current employees and themselves in legal and responsible alcohol service.